wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-dird/stock_plugins.md

 To configure new sources, the service needs the following things:

 1. A template the for the source configuration file.
 2. A set of configuration that will be applied to the template.
 3. A set of service and profile that will use the new source.

-#:exclamation: Service discovery is limited to a single service being discovered.
-This means that
-discovering a wazo-confd server will assume that wazo-auth resides on the same host or that the template is already configured with the appropriate hostname.
+**Note**: Service discovery is limited to a single service being discovered.
+This means that discovering a wazo-confd server will assume that wazo-auth resides on the same host or that the template is already configured with the appropriate hostname.

-### Template
+#### Template

 The template is used to generate the content of the configuration file for the new service.
 Its content should be the same as the content of a source for the desired backend.